 model = LogisticRegression() X_train, X_test, y_train, y_test = train_test_split(df.iloc[:, 1:784], df['label']) model.fit(X_train, y_train) predictions = model.predict(X_test) accuracy_score(y_test, predictions)

 But suppose that, for some reason, we needed this model to run fast, run on less data, or generalize better.
 In those cases, it might be worthwhile for us to think about the kinds of features we might engineer from these handwritten numbers.

 For now, that’s the question that our feature engineering examples will aim to answer.
-Write down your conclusions so we can compare notes in the next post!
+Write down your conclusions so we can compare notes!